 Addiction has a way of closing us off, keeping us caved in on ourselves.
-Our own misguided voice joins the persistent voices of the culture around us to produce an internal climate of fear, selfcenteredness, resentment, and discontent.
-We are given a daily reprieve from these symptoms contingent on the maintenance of our spiritual condition (Big Book, p.
+Our own misguided voice joins the persistent voices of the culture around us to produce an internal climate of fear, resentment, self-centeredness, and discontentment.
+We are given a daily reprieve from these symptoms contingent on the maintenance of our spiritual condition (Alcoholics Anonymous, p.
 85).
 Being open to the word of God is vital to this process and helps form our ability to share the Good News with others.